Guide to Utah employee benefits and HR rules

 Child labor laws in Utah

-Minors under the age of 16 can’t work during school hours, work more than four hours before or after the school day, or work more than eight hours in a 24-hour time frame.
-They also can’t work before 5 a.m. or after 9:30 p.m. when school is the next day.
+Minors younger than 16 can't work during school hours, work more than four hours before or after the school day, or work more than eight hours in a 24-hour period.
+They also can't work before 5 a.m. or after 9:30 p.m. when school is the next day.

-Federal law, however, prohibits minors under 16 from working before 7 a.m. on any day.
-It also prohibits minors under 16 from working after 7 p.m from Labor Day to May 31, and from working more than three hours on a school day.
+Federal law, however, prohibits minors younger than 16 from working before 7 a.m. on any day.
+It also prohibits minors younger than 16 from working after 7 p.m. from Labor Day to May 31 and from working more than three hours on a school day.

-Under Utah law, 30-minute lunch breaks must be provided to minors within the first five hours of their workday, and a 10-minute break must be allowed for every four hours worked.
+Under Utah law, employers must provide 30-minute meal breaks to minor employees within the first five hours of their workday.
+They must also allow a 10-minute break for every four hours worked.

 Unemployment insurance

-Employers in Utah must report each employees’ wages to the state along with their quarterly tax report.
-Records on wages and separation must be kept on file for all employees for at least four years.
+Employers in Utah must report each employee’s wages to the state along with their quarterly tax report.
+Employers must keep accurate records on wages and separation for all employees for at least four years.

 This is to allow for better record keeping when a former employee files for unemployment benefits through the state.